sankeerthnalam/Web-traffic-anomaly-detection-using-C-LSTM-neural-networks/README.md

     conda activate nnfl_project // optional
     jupyter notebook

-Open up 'CLSTM.ipynb' and set path of the corresponding dataset.
+Open up 'CLSTM.ipynb' and set path of the dataset directory to import all the files.

+You can keep track of training the model through 'accuracy' metrics and if you dont want that just comment the 'Metrics' in model.fit() method.